 Since the pillow is made of straw and the head does not fit perfectly, I adjusted the gap with epoxy putty.

-Wounded soldier and medic are glued to the end.
-The shape of the parts are strangely twisted.
+Wounded soldier and medicare glued to the end.
+The shape of the parts is strangely twisted.

 Additional work with a soldier’s bandage and helmet’s strap with a thin strip of masking tape.

-Replace the desk stand to the LED light stand is brighter than before, and the work gets faster.
+Replace the desk stand with an LED light stand that is brighter than before, and the work gets faster.

-I am thinking whether to make a big flag of emergency station, it is made by sticking a decal on a piece of tissue paper covered with melted putty.
+I am thinking of whether to make a big flag of the emergency station, it is made by sticking a decal on a piece of tissue paper covered with melted putty.